 The school can use suspension and permanent exclusion in response to serious incidents or in response to persistent poor behaviour, which has not improved following in-school sanctions and interventions.

-The decision to suspend or exclude will be made by the headteacher, or deputy headteacher if the headteacher is not available, and only as a last resort.
+The decision to suspend or exclude will be made by the headteacher, or deputy headteacher if the headteacher is acting in their stead, and only as a last resort.